 Some of our work

-Tags70s abbreviations album covers bad grammar bad hair book titles business names captions chinglish Christmas classified ads dance disco double entendres engrish exercise food court in hell fox news grammar ironic japan juxtaposition juxtapostion knockoffs labels lost in translation men looking ridiculous menu items misspelling mistranslations newspaper corrections police blotter presidential campaign promotions punctuation restaurant names restaurants retro sarah palin slogans snooki typos vintage vintage advertising warnings
+Tags70s abbreviations album covers bad grammar bad hair book titles business names captions chinglish Christmas classified ads dance disco double entendres engrish exercise food court in hell fox news grammar ironic japan juxtaposition juxtapostion knockoffs lost in translation mcdonalds men looking ridiculous menu items misspelling mistranslations newspaper corrections police blotter presidential campaign promotions punctuation restaurant names restaurants retro sarah palin slogans snooki typos vintage vintage advertising warnings

 Category Archives: stupid videos